trinodb/trino.io/development/roles.md

 A reviewer reads a proposed change to Presto, and assesses how well the change aligns with the Presto vision and guidelines.
 This includes everything from high level project vision to low level code style.
-Everyone is invited and encouraged to review others' contributions -- you don't need to be a committer for that.
+Everyone is invited and encouraged to review others' contributions -- you don't need to be a maintainer for that.

 **Expectations and duties:**